softerhardware/Hermes-Lite2/software/hermeslite/README.md

 # Installation

+## Dependency on "netifaces" module

+The Hermes-Lite Python Module depends on the "netifaces" Python module so it can find devices on all local network interfaces.
+Unfortunately this module became officially unsupported shortly after the dependency was introduced, yet various forks and down-stream projects still provide support.
+As of 2024 here are some ways to install it that have been recently tested:

+1. Debian-based Linux: Issue the command "sudo apt install python3-netifaces" in a Terminal window
+2. Windows with Python 3.8 or older installed: Issue the command "pip install netifaces" in a Command window
+3. Windows with Python 3.6 or newer installed: Issue the command "pip install netifaces-plus" in a Command window

+Other systems should work using their native package managers and/or by using "pip".
+The key point is that if you use "pip" and it does not provide a binary version of "netifaces" and you can't/don't want "pip" to try to build it from source you should try asking "pip" to install "netifaces-plus" instead, or search for it using your platform's native package manager.

 ## Standard Python3

  1. Install python3 with "sudo apt install python3" on Linux, see [here](https://www.python.org/) for other platforms.